 Well, it has a name: Death by PowerPoint.
 We actually have a whole article on Death by PowerPoint and how you can avoid committing this sin in your own presentations.

-Signing up for the 10 20 30 rule is a great place to start, but here are some of the other ways you can spice up your presentation.
+Trying out the 10 20 30 rule is a great place to start, but here are some of the other ways you can spice up your presentation.

 Tip #1 – Make it Visual